cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-For the verb *verdienen* 'to earn' it is unclear whether these two uses should be categorised as different meanings [@Next a,b].
+For the verb *verdienen* 'to earn' it is unclear whether these two uses should be categorised as different meanings [@next a,b].

 :::ex
 a.
 Er verdient den Nobelpreis.